Site and Significance

 The First Western-Style University in Sub-Saharan Africa

-Old Fourah Bay College once stood at the center of an idealistic endeavor to create a new and just society out of the awful destruction wrought by the horrors of the transatlantic slave trade.
+Old Fourah Bay College once stood at the center of an idealistic endeavor to create a new and just society out of the awful destruction wrought by the horrors of the transatlantic trade in enslaved Africans.
 Established in 1827, it was the first university of Western education in sub-Saharan Africa.
-For a century, Old Fourah Bay College was a laboratory for experimenting with the transfer of western ideas of governance, religion, political organization, and public service bureaucracy.
+For a century, Old Fourah Bay College was a laboratory for experimenting with the transfer of Western ideas of governance, religion, political organization, and public service bureaucracy.

 But when civil war engulfed Sierra Leone from 1991 to 2002, people displaced by fighting flooded into Freetown, the country's capital, looking for shelter and safety, and Old Fourah Bay College was taken over by many families of internally displaced people.
 During the conflict, the Rebel United Front (RUF), which was one of the most brutal rebel groups fighting the government and peacekeeping forces, laid siege to Freetown, eventually occupying the eastern part of the city where Old Fourah Bay College is located.